Quisling regime: 1940 coup

-The next day, German ambassador Curt Bräuer traveled to Elverum and demanded King Haakon VII return to Oslo and formally appoint Quisling as prime minister.
+The next day, German ambassador Curt Bräuer travelled to Elverum and demanded King Haakon VII return to Oslo and formally appoint Quisling as prime minister.
 Haakon stalled for time, telling the ambassador that Norwegian kings could not make political decisions on their own authority.
 At a Cabinet meeting later that night, Haakon said that he could not in good conscience appoint Quisling as prime minister because he knew neither the people nor the Storting had confidence in him.
 Haakon further stated that he would abdicate rather than appoint a government headed by Quisling.
 By this time, news of Quisling's attempted coup had reached Elverum.
 Negotiations promptly collapsed, and the government unanimously advised Haakon not to appoint Quisling as prime minister.

 Quisling tried to have the Nygaardsvold Cabinet arrested, but the officer he instructed to carry out the arrest ignored the warrant.
 Attempts at gaining control over the police force in Oslo by issuing orders to Kristian Welhaven, the chief of police, also failed.
 The coup failed after six days, despite German support for the first three days, and Quisling had to step aside in the occupied parts of Norway in favour of the Administrative Council (Administrasjonsrådet).
 The Administrative Council was formed on 15 April by members of the Supreme Court and supported by Norwegian business leaders as well as Bräuer as an alternative to Quisling's Nasjonal Samling in the occupied areas.